Mission-Aligned Learning-Informed Control of Autonomous Systems: Formulation and Foundations: Hierarchical Reinforcement Learning

 However, in consideration of Reinforcement Learning, there is an additional bilevel structure at each layer.
 In particular, the policy is what is of interest, but the policy depends on the Value function associated with each state, which itself must be learned.
 Since this dependency is directional, two timescales is the standard approach, e.g.~\cite{zeng2024two}.
 For an application in multi-stage stochastic programming, which can be considered an approximation to DP, with Stochastic Approximation, see~\cite{lan2021dynamic}.
 The two timescale approach lends itself to theoretical analysis of the learning procedure using Stochastic Differential Equations, due to the work in e.g.~\cite{yin2012continuous,zhang2017optimal,yin2009asymptotic,nguyen2024second}.
 Extensions to the hierarchical case, that is, considering both the hierarchy of DP problems together with the necessity of two time scale methods for RL, will be necessary for implementing this work.

 For Reinforcement Learning specifically~\cite{kreidieh2019inter} considers a boss-worker hierarchical RL with derivation of a cooperative policy gradient for the boss.
 The work~\cite{zhu2022hierarchical} defines navigation to avoid obstacles at a lower level, and goal-driven movement at the upper level, for a robotics RL engine.
-Image captioning with a language layer and a visual layer of RL is described in~\cite{xu2019multi}
+The captioning of the image with a language layer and a RL visual layer is described in~\cite{xu2019multi}

 To define the two tiered problem of managing a robotic aid to a human, we use a discrete action space for the set of chosen tasks, such as to clean, feed, etc. for the upper problem and a continuous action space for the optimal control defining navigation and operation at the lower level.
 We will use deterministic policies, meaning that there is one unique optimal action chosen upon the presence of any given state.
 Of course, algorithmically, we may still randomize the action chosen for exploration purposes.